 KANIEN’KEHÁ:KA ONKWAWÉN:NA RAOTITIOHKWA LANGUAGE AND CULTURAL CENTER

 In the interest of preserving Kahnawà;ke’s unique cultural heritage, the Language and Cultural Center was established in 1978.
 The Center features a number of books in its extensive library, as well as a number of other resources for scholars, or for those who simply have a general interest in learning about the Kanien’kehaka and Haudenosaunee People.
 The Center hosts a number of arts exhibits, featuring the works of local and other Native Artisans.
 The Museum is open Monday to Friday 8:30 am to 4:00 pm for self guided tours.
-Also, group tours are available by request and for minimum fee.
+Also, guided tours are available by request and for a small fee.